 - Heat oven to 350 degrees and adjust rack to lowest position.

-- MAKE THE TOPPING
+- MAKE THE APPLE MIXTURE

-- Melt the butter in a medium non-stick skillet on medium-high heat.
+- Melt the 4 tablespoons of butter in a medium non-stick skillet on medium-high heat.
 Add the 1/2" thick slices first into the pan with melted butter, and stir a couple of times to coat.
 Let these heat for about 5 minutes until they begin to caramelize, carefully stirring a couple of times, making sure they don't fully cook.

 - Add the rest of the apples to the skillet and combine, cooking for another minute.